tporadowski/redis/.github/ISSUE_TEMPLATE/bug_report.md

 **Crash report**
 If Redis generated a crash report - please paste it here.

+**INFO output**
+If possible - please provide output of `INFO` command that might be helpful in analyzing your issue.

 **Event Log**
 Please check your system's Event Log to see if there are additional details logged related to this issue.